-An ERP cannot be used right out of the box.
-It needs to be integrated with a business’ structures and goals.
+An ERP can’t be used right out of the box.
+It needs to be integrated with a business’s structures and goals.
 It brings together data, from financial to logistical and human resources, in support of enterprise-level planning and operations.

 Having a centralized ERP is critical for a large-scale ecommerce enterprise, and the integrations you choose reflect your success.
-This guide will walk you through the basics of ERP integration and how you can start building your ERP system today.
+In this guide, you’ll get an in-depth look at the basics of ERP integration, as well as how you can start building your ERP system today.

-ERP integration is to the process of connecting an Enterprise Resource Planning (ERP) system with other software applications, databases, or external systems.
-It enables seamless data flow, synchronization, and automation across different business functions, enhancing efficiency, visibility, and decision-making capabilities within an organization.
+ERP integration is the process of connecting an enterprise resource planning system with other software applications, databases, or external systems.
+It powers seamless data flow, synchronization, and automation across different business functions.
+This in turn enhances efficiency, visibility, and decision-making capabilities within an organization.

-Over 53% of businesses believe ERP is one of the priority sectors for investments, according to data collected by G2.
+Some 73% of companies consider breaking data silos and fostering better internal communication and collaboration to be very or extremely important.
 ERP integration helps create a single source of truth in your business, which means that relevant information can be shared across departments quickly and easily.

 The most common integration methods include: